How to merge subtitles with any video permanently (6 ways)

 VLC subtitles settings

-24. Click on the Save button at the bottom of the window.
+24. Click on Save at the bottom of the window.

 VLC Browse button

-26. Select a location on your computer where you want to save the new video file.
+26. In the next window, you select a location on your computer where you want to save the new video file.

 27. At File name, you type a name for the new video file.